developmentAC/BeagleTM2/README.md

 * Once these files have been downloaded, the `xml` files must be extracted (i.e., an untarring step).
 The command, `tar -zxvf filename.tar.gx` can handle this step.
 If there are several files, then wildcards may be used: `tar -zxvf *.tar.gz`.
 This untarring step can be run in the Docker container which is automatically setup with `untar`.

 * Once the xml files have been extracted, move/copy them to `beagleTM2/src/corpus/` so that BeagleTM2 will be able to find the corpus of articles.
 Note: This path to the corpus directory has been hardcoded in the `parser.py`, can can be changed as necessary (see `CORPUS_DIR` variable).

+## Citations

+* Bonham-Carter, Oliver.
+"BeagleTM: An adaptable text mining method for relationship discovery in literature."
+Advances in Information and Communication: Proceedings of the 2020 Future of Information and Communication Conference (FICC), Volume 2.
+Springer International Publishing, 2020.

+* (Accepted) Bonham-Carter, Oliver.
+"Text Analysis of Ethical Influence in Bioinformatics and its Related Disciplines."
+Advances in Information and Communication: Proceedings of the 2024 Future of Information and Communication Conference (FICC), Springer International Publishing, 2024.

 ## A work in progress